Non-asymptotic Superlinear Convergence of Standard Quasi-Newton Methods: Introduction

-In Section \ref{sec:QN_methods}, we discuss the steps of different quasi-Newton methods including DFP and BFGS.
-In Section \ref{sec:preliminaries}, we mention our main assumptions and notations used as well as some general technical lemmas.
-Then, in Section~\ref{sec:main_results}, we present the main theoretical results of our paper on non-asymptotic superlinear convergence of DFP and BFGS.
-In Section~\ref{sec:discussions} we provide a detailed discussion on the advantages and drawbacks of our theoretical results.
-In Section~\ref{sec:experiments}, we present some numerical experiments to compare the convergence rate of BFGS in practice with our theoretical guarantee to confirm our results.
-Finally, in Section~\ref{sec:conclusion}, we close the paper by stating some concluding remarks.
+\textbf{Outline.} In Section \ref{sec:QN_methods}, we discuss the Broyden class of quasi-Newton methods, DFP and BFGS.
+In Section \ref{sec:preliminaries}, we mention our assumptions, notations as well as some general technical lemmas.
+Then, in Section~\ref{sec:main_results}, we present the main theoretical results of our paper on the non-asymptotic superlinear convergence of DFP and BFGS for the setting that the objective function is strongly convex, smooth, and its Hessian is Lipschitz continuous at the optimal solution.
+In Section~\ref{sec:self-concordance}, we extend our theoretical results to the class of self-concordant functions, by exploiting the proof techniques developed in Section~\ref{sec:main_results}.
+In Section~\ref{sec:discussions}, we provide a detailed discussion on the advantages and drawbacks of our theoretical results and compare them with some concurrent works.
+In Section~\ref{sec:experiments}, we numerically evaluate the performance of DFP and BFGS on several datasets and compare their convergence rates with our theoretical bounds.
+Finally, in Section~\ref{sec:conclusion}, we close the paper with some concluding remarks.